bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 Namely, the function [`source_info.video_render`](https://obsproject.com/docs/reference-sources.html#c.obs_source_info.video_render) is called each frame to render the output of the filter in the graphics context (no need to call `obs_enter_graphics`).
 To render an effect, first [`obs_source_process_filter_begin`](https://obsproject.com/docs/reference-sources.html#c.obs_source_process_filter_begin) is called, then the effect parameters can be set, and then [`obs_source_process_filter_end`](https://obsproject.com/docs/reference-sources.html#c.obs_source_process_filter_end) is called to draw.

 Determining the width and height to pass to `obs_source_process_filter_end` is somehow tricky in OBS, because the filter is itself in a chain of filters, where the resolution could theoretically change at any stage.
 The usual method is to retrieve the "parent source" of the filter with [`obs_filter_get_parent`](https://obsproject.com/docs/reference-sources.html#c.obs_filter_get_parent), i.e. "the source being filtered", and then to use the so far undocumented functions `obs_source_get_base_width` and `obs_source_get_base_height`.
+Note that some filters reference the next source in the chain using `obs_filter_get_target`, not the source being filtered (it may make a difference depending on the use case).

 In addition, two additional functions `source_info.get_width` and `source_info.get_height` must be defined to provide the values to OBS whenever necessary.
 The functions will re-use the values determined in `source_info.video_render`.